Services for Students and Alumni

-Log in using your SAIT credentials (SAIT email address and password) to access the job board, register for events, book consultations and track your co-curricular record.
-You’ll also find great tools and resources, including a resumé template.
+Once you’ve logged in, you’ll be able to access the job board, register for events, book consultations, and track your co-curricular record.
+You’ll also find great tools and resources, including sample resumés.

 Connect with career advice

-Need a hand building or updating your resumé?
+Need help building or updating your resumé?
 Want to make a great first impression online?
 Looking to learn from the job search wisdom of others?
-No problem.
-We can help.
+No problem – we can help!